The Weekend Series: book your dream holiday at these baller holiday houses (that you can actually stay at)

 The Sky House, Kangaroo Island

 This abode is closer to a Moroccan villa than a South Australian beach house, which is what makes it a remarkable holiday house.
 Located on the highest point of the property on which it sits, this rammed-earth building offers sweeping views of the coastline and some incredible architecture that will have design buffs enraptured.
-Private outdoor terraces and courtyards are perfect for dining with a view, while inside sits a slow-combustion fireplace and a sizeable Villeroy & Boch bathtub for soaking until your heart’s content.
-Oh, and you might even get a glimpse of some wildlife here and there.
+Private outdoor terraces and courtyards are perfect for dining with a view, while inside sits a slow combustion fireplace, a sizeable Villeroy & Boch bathtub for soaking until your heart’s content.
+Oh, and you might even get a glimpse on some wildlife here and there.
 You are on Kangaroo Island, after all.

 The Enchanted Cave, Bilpin